nixworks/public/news/2015/02/26/index.md

 ##### Washington, D.C.
 ### [Effective midnight, Washington, D.C. joins Alaska, Colorado, and Washington state as the only places in the United States that locally purport to override federal law and allow the use of marijuana for recreational purposes. ](/news/2015/02/26/effective-midnight-washington-d-c-joins-alaska-colorado-and-washington-state-as-the-only-places-in-the-united-states-that-locally-purpo.md)
-_Context: marijuana, Washington, Washington, D.C., Alaska, American, Colorado_
+_Context: Washington, D.C., marijuana, Washington, Alaska, Colorado, American_

 ##### FCC's
 ### [The US Federal Communications Commission votes to classify internet service providers as public utilities, creating net neutrality rules.
 The FCC also votes to preempt state laws in North Carolina and Tennessee that effectively prevent municipal broadband providers from expanding outside their existing service areas. ](/news/2015/02/26/the-us-federal-communications-commission-votes-to-classify-internet-service-providers-as-public-utilities-creating-net-neutrality-rules-th.md)
-_Context: North Carolina, municipal broadband, Tennessee, internet service providers, public utility, Net neutrality in the United States, FCC's_
+_Context: municipal broadband, Tennessee, FCC's, public utility, internet service providers, North Carolina, Net neutrality in the United States_

 ## [Previous Day...](/news/2015/02/25/index.md)